 The location of the

-confdir depends on your OS.
+confdir varies; it depends on the OS, Puppet distribution, and user account.
 See the confdir documentation for details.

 csr_attributes file must be a YAML hash containing one or both of the following keys:

 The value of each key must also be a hash, where:

 - Each key is a valid object identifier (OID).
 Note that Puppet-specific OIDs may optionally be referenced by short name instead of by numeric ID.
 (In the example above,

 pp_uuidis a short name for a Puppet-specific OID.)